 Properties such as high thermal conductivity of approximately 460 watts per meter-kelvin and low coefficient of friction of 0.5 make synthetically-manufactured gems exceptional and valuable in the industrial application as compared to steel, tungsten carbide, silicon nitride and other industrial materials.
 However, although synthetic diamonds are 40% to 50% cheaper than natural ones, they are still costlier than any other industrial materials, which is expected to deter their growth.

 Segmentation by Process

 Traditionally, HPHT was extensively used for manufacturing diamonds.
 However, the products formed are usually yellow or brown, except blue.
 Very rarely is an HPHT synthetic diamond colorless rendering it unsuitable for numerous applications.

-The emergence of CVD for manufacturing has resulted in the segment dominating the market with a 55.9% share in 2016.
-Using this method, these crystals are grown in an apparatus using moderate temperature and low pressure in a vacuum chamber.
-Rising demand for colorless diamonds, especially since jewelry is anticipated to result in its accelerated growth over the projected period.
+The emergence of CVD has resulted in the segment dominating the market with a 55.9% share in 2016.
+Using this method, these crystals are grown in an apparatus at moderate temperatures and low pressure in a vacuum chamber.
+Rising demand for colorless diamonds, especially in jewelry, is anticipated to result in its accelerated growth over the projected period.